-Jazz drums are majorly known by their 18-inch bass heads.
+Jazz bass drums are majorly known by their 18-inch bass heads.
 Some jazz drummers have never played anything other than these.

-But Gretsch has come up with a more compelling idea by producing a line of kits that feature small bass drums.
+But it has come up with a more compelling idea by producing a line of kits that feature small bass drums.
 The matching wood snares covered finishes combined with the affordability targets the entry-level drums.

 They are referred to as the Catalina Club Series.
 Gretsch’s quality touch with a classic style and smooth sound makes the model very popular.